zapperment/max-for-live-lib/README.md

 ![Patcher example with filterMidiCC js object](docs/images/filterMidiCC.png)

+### pickUp

+Passes values coming in at inlet 1 on to outlet 2 only if they are at or beyond a set threshold value.
+The threshold value is set through inlet 2.
+This is useful for MIDI controllers.

 ## Developing your own js objects

 If you want to develop your own js objects, you probably want the build to